VijayShankar10/MODULE1/Ex1.md

 ## Ex.No: 1
-Write a C++ Program to display the following pattern using inline function.
+## Ex.name: Write a C++ Program to display the following pattern using inline function.

 **Date:**